domluna/JuliaFormatter.jl/README.md

 ```

 * `indent_width` - the number of spaces used for an indentation.
-* `max_width` - the maximum number of characters of code on a single line.
+* `print_width` - the maximum number of characters of code on a single line.
 Lines over
 the limit will be nested if possible.

 ### How It Works